darrenpmeyer/cx-intel-api/npm-checker/README.md

-# `npm-check.bash` - Check npm project for malicious packages
+# npm-checker - Check npm project for malicious packages

+## npm-check.bash - use NPM to resolve installation and check

 Acquire [`npm-check.bash`](npm-check.bash) and check [its SHA-512 sum](npm-check.bash.sha512) before setting it executable, for example: